tef/guestbook/README.md

 This should display peewee as the only package installed.

-### Step Three: Create your database!

-First, check out the `database.py` file.
-This is what we will run to create our database.
-The line: `DATABASE = "guestbook.db"` sets the name of your database.

-Second, check out the dummy posts that will be created when you run this file.
-Unless you change it, it will create some default posts in my name.
-Feel free to change the details or delete these dummy posts altogether!

-Thirdly, uncomment the single line of code `create_tables()`.
-This will make sure that a database is created for you with your chosen name so you can work with the guestbook.

-Lastly, run the following in your terminal (within the virtual env and project directory):

-`python3 database.py`

-If you see `"Created the database!"` then you have successfully created your database!
-You can now comment out `create_tables()`.
-If you want to re-create your database you can delete the database file, uncomment `create_tables()` and run `python3 database.py` again.

 ### Step Four: Run the guestbook!
-Take a look at the `server.py` file.
-It's a small file that will allow you to run the files within this project locally on your machine.
-I've made it so the project files will run on localhost:8000.
-Feel free to change the `PORT` within the server file.

-Now, check out `script.py` within the `cgi-bin` folder.
+Check out `guestbook.py` within the `cgi-bin` folder.
 The only thing you need to do is make sure the first line is correct.
 Currently it reads `#!/usr/bin/env python3`.
-This statement needs to be at the top of script.py so cgi knows what python version it is using.
+This statement needs to be at the top of guestbook.py so cgi knows what python version it is using.

-Know that `script.py` must live within the cgi-bin folder or else it won't work!
+Know that `guestbook.py` must live within the cgi-bin folder or else it won't work!

 Now, we're ready to run our guestbook!

-In your terminal, type: `python3 server.py`
+In your terminal, type: `python3 -m http.server --cgi`

-Navigate to `http://localhost:8000/cgi-bin/script.py` and you should see the guestbook in all it's glory!
+Navigate to `http://localhost:8000/cgi-bin/guestbook.py` and you should see the guestbook in all it's glory!
 It should look something like [this](/assets/img/final.png)

 ---